 One of the standout benefits of salmon is its high omega-3 fatty acid content.
 These heart-healthy fats have been linked to a reduced risk of heart disease.
 The American Heart Association recommends including salmon in your diet as an oily fish that can help improve cardiovascular health.

-Wild-caught salmon is generally considered a safe choice due to its moderate mercury levels, making it suitable for regular consumption.
+Wild-caught salmon is generally considered a safe choice due to its moderate mercury levels, making it suitable for semi-regular consumption.

 This is particularly important for those who want to enjoy the benefits of seafood while minimizing potential risks associated with mercury exposure.